cib009/mongo-pokemon/readme.md

 # Mongo Pokemon Lab

+##First step

+Execute this command to run the mongo container

+`docker-compose up -d`

+`docker exec -it mongo-pokemon bash`

 Time for some Pokemon query fun in the MongoDB console...

-* First, grab the `seed.json` file from your repo.
 * Next, import it into MongoDB using the `mongoimport` feature.
-Make sure you're in the directory that includes the file before running this command in the terminal:
+Make sure you're in the directory that includes the file before running this command in the terminal inside of container:

-`mongoimport -d pokemon -c pokemons --jsonArray < seed.json`
+`mongoimport -d pokemon -c pokemons --jsonArray < /var/www/pokemon/seed.json`

 <br>